tylerccarson/geotab-to-csv/README.md

   -make sure to filter out inactive devices -- for example: TRUCK-SY (32000 miles), Durango, Paul's Test Unit -refactor to decouple the functions
   -improve error handling (retry on fail)
+  -promises bug on first-time request for any DB